Say you’re planning on running a QR Code campaign to promote one of your products. And you want to use print media to do it.

-5. A pop-up will appear prompting you to name and save the QR Code.
+5. On the page that loads, you will be prompted to name and save the QR Code.
 In the same pop-up, you’ll also see the options—Static and Dynamic

 Note that a static QR Code is permanent and non-trackable.
 That means once you create it, you cannot edit the encoded content.
 To do it, you will have to create a new QR Code.
 And a static QR Code also doesn’t allow you to track its scanning activity.

 On the other hand, a dynamic QR Code is both editable and trackable.
 That means you can edit its content anytime you want yet your QR Code will remain the same.
 Hence, no need to reprint it.

 In fact, a dynamic QR Code also allows you to monitor its scanning activity.

 So, if you’re a serious marketer, you must create dynamic QR Codes to monitor how well your campaign is performing.

 6. Once you select the appropriate option and enter a name, click Create QR Code